assafom/hackathon-nervosnetwork/step-12/README.md

 The [react-app-rewired repo](https://github.com/timarney/react-app-rewired) contains easy instructions for installing it.

-After installing, I needed to actually modify the webpack config to suit my needs, but I didn't even know how the config even looks like :)
+After installing, I needed to actually modify the webpack config to suit my needs, but I didn't even know how the config looks like :)

 After printing, some debugging, and comparing it to Daniel's example (which was generated from yarn eject and contained more things than I needed), I managed to create a config file that's working.
 Note, that this was my first time using Babel/Webpack.
 I can not guarantee I didn't mess something up, and if you'll be using this, you probably wanna get somebody who's familiar with B/W to verify it's ok.
 But it seems to be working.